AnoopKiranAM/Heart_Disease_Prediction/README.md

 ## The model is done using Logistic Regression

-## It has used sklearn library to predict the person wiht the multiple input fields to determine if they have a heart disease or not
+## It has used sklearn library to predict the person with the multiple input fields to determine if they have a heart disease or not

 ### The input array consists of these columns :
 * age